rparrett/taipo/README.md

 Currently targeting wasm/webgl only, but there's no reason we couldn't do native desktop builds too.

+This is my first foray into ECS and it is a bit of a mess.

 ## Demo

 It is entirely possible that there is a demo running here: [https://taipo.robparrett.com](https://taipo.robparrett.com)